ksiggins/homelab-gitops/README.md

 - **Wave 3 →** Dependent apps (Ingress, Monitoring, CertIssuer).
 - **Wave 4–5 →** Overlays and UI extensions.
 - The order guarantees reproducible GitOps bootstrapping from a blank cluster, even when using multi-source Applications.
 ## Sealed Secrets Setup

-This guide describes how to install the **Bitnami Sealed Secrets controller** using Argo CD and how to securely manage Kubernetes Secrets in GitOps style using the `kubeseal` CLI.
+This guide explains how to install the **Bitnami Sealed Secrets controller** using Argo CD and securely manage Kubernetes Secrets in GitOps style using the helper script `scripts/seal_secret.sh`.

-### 1. Install `kubeseal` CLI
+### 1. Install the `kubeseal` CLI

 On **macOS**, install via Homebrew: